apache/yunikorn-site/docs/get_started/get_started.md

 ![UI Screenshots](/img/yk-ui-screenshots.gif)

-YuniKorn UI provides a centralised view for cluster resource capacity and utilization, and all applications.
+YuniKorn UI provides a centralised view for cluster resource capacity, utilization, and all application info.